mjh2901/ghost-on-github/README.md

 # In order for this script to work you need three things

-1. A working ghost site (generally self hosted) createed using ghost cli https://ghost.org/docs/install/local/
+1. A working ghost site (generally self hosted) created using ghost cli https://ghost.org/docs/install/local/

 2. The Ghost Static Site Generator https://github.com/Fried-Chicken/ghost-static-site-generator